Phantom Bride

-"Phantom Bride" is a song by American alternative metal band Deftones, appearing on the band's eighth studio album Gore.
+"Phantom Bride" is a song by American alternative metal band Deftones, appearing on the band's eighth studio album, Gore.
 The song was released as the album's fourth and final single.
 The song features a guitar solo performed by Jerry Cantrell from Alice in Chains.

 According to vocalist Chino Moreno, guitarist Stephen Carpenter wrote the song by himself, aside from the lyrics and drums.

-Belching Beaver released a year-round IPA beer named after the song in 2016.